-A smiling woman points to her face which is clear of rosacea
+A woman pursing her lips whose face is clear of rosacea

 Rosacea Treatment